Reading Text from a File

 Everything we have done so far only adds text to a text file and closes the file.

-Nothing is printed on our screens.
+Nothing is displayed (printed) on our screens.
 Now we want to take information from a text file and display it on our screens.
 Notice how the code below on line 1 when opening a file passes ‘r’ for read after the name of the text file being opened.

 Try to open the text file in the Python editor below and print out all the names.